my-cfd-platform/grpc-contracts/README.md

     tonic::include_proto!("position_manager_persistence");
 }
 ```
+4. Create new release tag.
-4. Connect this library on your external service.
-(Don't forget to activate your feature)
+5. Add this library to your project dependencies.
+(Don't forget to activate your feature and add correct tag version)
-5. Done.
+6. Done.
 You can get access to your contacts.

 ```rust,no_run
 fn main() {